Feeling the opposite of creative?

 That's why I'm taking measures to do more of the things that make me excited and less of the things that don't (i.e. social media, futile attempts at perfection, etc.).

 That said, let's review CEASTSC (aka my terrible acronym for tips on how to get over the creative slump).

 - Carve in time for inspiration and consume other people's content!
 This may sound counterproductive, but sometimes we need to hit pause and familiarize ourselves with new ideas other than our own.
 As creatives, we get so caught up ideating and trying to create our own content that we forget to appreciate and explore the ideas of other creators in this world.
-It's true that inspiration often comes while we're working (which I emphasize a lot here on gawoonchung.com).
+It's true that inspiration often shows up when we're putting in the work (which I emphasize a lot here on gawoonchung.com).
 But we should also remember to look outward for inspiration instead of looking inward 24/7.

 - Ask your audience questions; talk to the people you help.
 If your main problem is coming up with new content for your audience, then your audience is where you will find your answers!
 They will provide you with your next course ideas, eBook ideas, video ideas, etc.